shaheen2013/rust-assessment/README.md

 **Software Engineer Trainee Trial Camp**

-In this five day long project, you will be learning the Rust programming language fundamentals and building a command line application.
-In the first three days you will need to learn the basic concepts of rust from various sources available online.
-Then, on the remaining two days, you will need to develop the project based on the given instructions.
+During this five-day project, you will learn the fundamentals of the Rust programming language while constructing a command-line application.
+For the first three days, you will focus on mastering basic Rust concepts through various online resources.
+Then, during the remaining two days, you will apply your knowledge to develop the project based on provided instructions.

 **Reccommended learning resource**